apacheignite/documentation/data-grid/page-memory.md

   "title": "Eviction Modes"
 }
 [/block]
 Memory policy allows setting up various eviction modes for data pages that store key-value entries.
-To learn more about the available algorithms refer to [this](doc:evictions) documentation.
+To learn more about the available algorithms, refer to [this](doc:evictions) documentation.
 [block:api-header]
 {
   "title": "On-heap Caching"
 }
 [/block]
-The page memory is an off-heap memory that allocates all the memory regions outside of Java heap and stores cache entries there.
-However, there is a way to enable on-heap caching for the cache entries by setting `org.apache.ignite.configuration.CacheConfiguration.setOnheapCacheEnabled(...)` to `true`.
+Page memory is an off-heap memory that allocates all the memory regions outside of Java heap and stores cache entries there.
+However, you can enable on-heap caching for the cache entries by setting `org.apache.ignite.configuration.CacheConfiguration.setOnheapCacheEnabled(...)` to `true`.

-The on-heap caching is useful for the scenarios when you do a lot of cache reads on server nodes side working with cache entries in the [binary form](doc:binary-marshaller) or provoking cache entries deserialization.
+On-heap caching is useful for scenarios when you do a lot of cache reads on server nodes side working with cache entries in the [binary form](doc:binary-marshaller) or provoking cache entries deserialization.
 For instance, this might happen when a distributed computation or deployed service gets some data from caches for further processing according to the implemented logic.
 [block:callout]
 {
   "type": "success",